pschachte/wybe/WYBE.md

 will always be executed, regardless of which disjunct succeeds.
-Variables bound before the start of the disjunction will be available at the start of every disjunct, and variables that are bound by *every* disjunct will be available in following code, and are consideredd to be bound by the enclosing procedure.
+Variables bound before the start of the disjunction will be available at the start of every disjunct, and variables that are bound by *every* disjunct will be available in following code, and are considered to be bound by the enclosing procedure.

 Disjunction can be used in a test procedure, in which case the test succeeds if any disjunct succeeds.
 It can also be used in an ordinary (deterministic)